 The Class of 2016 is the third admitted under Loyola’s test-optional admission policy.
 Close to 30 percent of the enrolling class chose to apply without their standardized-test scores being considered, a slight decrease from last year.

 “Each year we welcome a new group of outstanding students that enriches our community with a unique, diverse set of backgrounds, interests, and experiences,” said Elena D. Hicks, Loyola’s dean of undergraduate admission.
 “The Class of 2016, made up of inspiring young men and women who have demonstrated a commitment to academic excellence and leadership in social justice, will undoubtedly strengthen Loyola’s already strong foundation and play a significant role as the University continues to grow and innovate."

-After move-in on Friday morning, the Class of 2016 experienced an orientation weekend packed with events, including New Student Convocation; the second half of a women’s soccer game and the first half of a men’s soccer game at the Ridley Athletic Complex; a discussion of the common text The Immortal Life of Henrietta Lacks, read by all first-year students; numerous information sessions; and games on the Quad.
+After move-in on Friday morning, the Class of 2016 will experience an orientation weekend packed with events, including New Student Convocation; the second half of a women’s soccer game and the first half of a men’s soccer game at the Ridley Athletic Complex; a discussion of the common text The Immortal Life of Henrietta Lacks, read by all first-year students; numerous information sessions, and games on the Quad.

 Returning students will arrive on Sunday, Sept.
 2.